dmore/github-forkrefresh/README.md

 github-forkrefresh
 ==================

-Very basic app that Will refresh the oiginal project from your public forks so they are updated.
+Very basic app that will refresh the oiginal project from your public forks so they are updated.
 I need something like this because I have many forks and want all of them updated so I know what's going on the parent projects.
 Tested this with hundred or so repos and it was ok.

 - Needs GITHUB_TOKEN